widelang/draft/README.md

 ## Entities

-From that you cansee how stated is managed in Wide.
+From that you can see how state is managed in Wide.

 Everything you can name in Wide is called an Entity.